thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Symbol

 Symbol is the newest primitive data type to be added to JavaScript.
 Talking about symbols is a bit advanced for the first day of JavaScript, especially since we haven't talked about objects yet.

-When you're ready to learn more about them, [check out the docs!](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)
+If want a sneak peak, see the [`Symbol` global object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) on the Mozilla Developer Network for more information.

-## Values and Expressions
+### Values and Expressions

 Values are the simplest components in JavaScript. ```1``` is a value, ```true``` is a value, ```"hello"``` is a value, ```function() {}``` is a value.